-In 2004, the Ministry of Culture established a new Cultural Heritage Protection Office (CHPO) as a constituent part of the Ministry, operating as a legal entity.
+In 2004, the Ministry of Culture established a Directorate for Protection of Cultural Heritage Office (DPCH) as a constituent part of the Ministry (with 66 employees), operating as a legal entity.

 Cultural Heritage Protection Office | 2016 | 2017 | 2018 |